-Going beyond the animation of explicit events, SceneMaker will use Natural Language Processing (NLP) methods for screenplays to automatically extract and visualise emotions, moods and film/play genre.
-The process will be tested with a software prototype, which will augment short 3D scenes with affective influences on the body language of actors and environmental expression, like illumination, timing, camera work, music and sound automatically directed according to the genre style.
+Going beyond the animation of explicit events, SceneMaker will apply Natural Language Processing (NLP) methods to screenplays to automatically extract and visualise emotions, moods and film genre.
+SceneMaker will be tested by augmenting short 3D scenes with affective influences on the body language of actors and environmental expression, like illumination, timing, camera work, music and sound automatically directed according to the genre style.